The Lower Mainland Real Estate Market Reports, Forecasts and Trends

 The lower mainland real estate market reports give you live market updates.
 Pick a city above to see their report!

-Current: Vancouver area Real Estate Market ranges from a Stable to a Buyers Market with average of 14.9 %SOLD rate.
+Current: Vancouver area Real Estate Market ranges from a Sellers Market to a Buyers Market with an average of 6.4 %SOLD rate.
 See each city for the full details.

-Currently 100% of the Attached Markets are increasing at a fast pace in Greater Vancouver's 58 Markets.
-Last year our Emotionally Charged Single Family Markets peaked in June/July and this year we are forecasting a prolonged Sellers Market across all Markets.
-We continue to analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
-Please contact us for your own Market Value Update with an in depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.
+Currently, the Condo Market continues to present a Cooler Market with 57% of the Greater Vancouver (Lower Mainland) now decreasing.
+At the same time, just 39% of the Townhouse Markets are increasing (11 out of 28 Markets).
+Both Markets remain to signify Buyer's "Watching and Waiting" behavior which is also seen at the end of the previous quarter.
+We are still forecasting a Buyers Market in the lower end Condo/Townhouse Markets for the foreseeable future.
+We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
+Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.

-Current: Fraser Valley and the Chilliwack areas over all are in a Buyers Market to Sellers Market averaging a 23.6 %SOLD rate.
+Current: Fraser Valley and the Chilliwack areas over all are in a Sellers Market averaging a 12.3 %SOLD rate.
 See each city link for the full details

 by Vancouver Market Reports.

 Which Real Estate Markets are Going Up or Down Next?